khenderick/solar_display/README.md

 * `update_interval_ms`: How frequent (in ms) the display must be updated;
 * `graph_interval_s`: How frequent (in s) the graph needs to be updated.

-Top: A graph interval of `270` seconds is just enough for exactly 24h of data.
+Tip: A graph interval of `270` seconds is just enough for exactly 24h of data.

 ### Installation